the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 after work he goes straight to the casino (capital vitalism, hypercapitalism) to spend the tokens he earned.
-he talked with Clark Carson about the event to come, but then the event just killed space-time? (that was a twilight encounter)
+to fuck some young hoes, im free and horny, thank god in the virutal world, i dont need a wfe to clean and wahs my dishes, he talked with Clark Carson about the event to come, but then the event just killed space-time? (that was a twilight encounter)